- Skincare

 What Are the Benefits of Pure Retinol?

-The night serum has a highly potent efficacy that works well on all skin types, absorbs quickly into the skin and does not clog pores.
+The night serum has a mild yet effective percentage of retinol that works well on all skin types, absorbs quickly into the skin and does not clog pores.
 It’s also allergy-tested, free of parabens, mineral oil, dyes and silicone.
-Because retinol makes skin more sun-sensitive, apply SPF the morning after application and take other sun protection measures.
+Because retinol makes skin more sun-sensitive, be sure to apply SPF the morning after application and take other sun protection measures.

 As for frequency of use, you need to get your skin acclimated to it before you can apply it nightly.
 Retinization is the process of building up your tolerance to the ingredient.
-The L’Oréal Paris serum is recommended to be used two nights during the first week of use, every other night during the second and nightly as tolerated by the third week.
-Apply a pea sized amount of your retinol after cleansing and before moisturizing.
-Note, it may cause initial redness, tingling or dryness.
+L’Oréal recommends using the serum two nights during the first week of use, every other night during the second and nightly as tolerated by the third week.
+Apply a pea-sized amount of your retinol after cleansing and before moisturizing.
+Note that it may cause initial redness, tingling or dryness, especially during the first week.

 My Review of the L’Oréal Paris Revitalift Derm Intensives Night Serum

-As the package recommends, I started by applying two to three drops onto my skin (one on each cheek and another on my forehead) two nights out of the week after cleansing but before moisturizing.
-The silky formula melted onto the skin upon contact and didn't tingle or feel uncomfortable.
+As the package recommends, I started by applying two to three drops onto my skin (one on each cheek and another on my forehead) two nights a week after cleansing, but before moisturizing.
+The silky formula melted onto my skin upon contact and didn't tingle or feel uncomfortable.
 After about a week, I noticed that my skin looked brighter and more even.

 During week two, I applied the serum every other night and was sure to follow up with SPF the next morning.
 This is when I really began to notice a difference in the suppleness of my skin.
 I even began to have an easier time applying my makeup thanks to a more even canvas.
 By the third week, I began using the retinol every night and did not find it to be irritating in the slightest.
 Instead, my skin looked glowier than ever before.